-However, WP WhiteSecurity previously reported that only 8% of sites are manually hacked by brute force attacks.
-Most sites are infiltrated automatically and systematically by bots.
+Most sites are not manually hacked by brute force attacks but infiltrated automatically and systematically by bots.

 Since bots are set up to attack a site with a typical setup and move on if the hack isn’t immediately successful, there’s a chance (albeit a small one) that security through obscurity can work a small percentage of the time.
 This is especially true if the hacker is inexperienced.

 These kinds of tactics are also a part of the recommended security hardening steps in the WordPress Codex.

 That being said, it’s true that you shouldn’t rely solely on security through obscurity to protect your WordPress site because it isn’t going to work at least most of the time.
 It’s far, far away from being a solid security strategy.

 It can still help in a small number of cases as previously mentioned so you can still use this method, but if you do, you must also use a well-rounded set of security strategies that span far outside of obscurity tactics.